Holiday Buy and Sell

 If you decide to sell some of your allowance, you’ll be paid more and so your tax and NI contributions will increase (NB it is not pensionable).

-Eligibility criteria is set within myHR ESS, which means if you try to buy or sell more holiday then you are allowed it will not let you submit the form.
+Eligibility criteria is set within myHR ESS, which means if you try to buy or sell more holiday then you are allowed it will not let you save the form.

 Additionally, you can only buy holidays in full days and you can’t sell holiday if your annual entitlement is 20 days + bank holidays.